 They claim to get temperatures up to 200°F HIGHER than the temperature you set your pellet grill, meaning even if your nice Traeger only goes up to 400°F on the control panel, you can still sear some steaks, pork chops, or chicken at 600°F at the beginning or end of the cook to give them a nice sear.

-You can also reverse sear in a hot pan with butter, a flat top grill with oil, or over a hot propane burner or searing hot batch of charcoal on any grill.
+You can also reverse sear in a hot cast iron pan with a high smoke point oil, a flat top grill with oil, or over a hot propane burner or searing hot batch of charcoal on any grill.

-In order to reverse sear your steaks without overcooking them, only bring your filet mignon steaks up to about 100-110°F on an internal meat thermometer.
+In order to reverse sear your steaks without overcooking them, only bring your filet mignon steaks up to about 90°F on an internal meat thermometer.

 Then immediately sear them hot and fast for about 90-120 seconds on each side.